-The oldest manifestations of human civilization are undoubtedly connected to the history of grandiose constructions and monumental depictions in stone, which has fascinated architects and sculptors in all cultures (see Chap.
+The oldest manifestations of human civilization are undoubtedly connected to the history of grandiose constructions and monumental depictions in stone, which have fascinated architects and sculptors in all cultures (see Chap.
 1).
-From a design point of view, natural building stones stand for tradition in contrast to glass and steel that embodies technical progress.
-The historical examples, and even the present debate on natural building stones verifies, that these structures also stand for a demonstration of power, permanence and representation (Fig. 2.9).
-Many successful examples show that natural stone, one of the oldest construction materials of the world, is still being used in modern architecture and is a popular facing material of the 21st century.
-There is hardly a bank, insurance company or a headquarter of large corporation that does not utilize this material to decorate their buildings.
+From a design point of view, natural building stones stand for tradition in contrast to the glass and steel that embodies technical progress.
+The historical examples, and even the present debate on natural building stones, verify that these structures also stand for a demonstration of power, permanence, and representation (Fig. 2.9).
+Many successful examples show that natural stone, one of the oldest construction materials in the world, is still being used in modern architecture and is a popular facing material of the 21st century.
+There is hardly a bank, insurance company, or headquarters of a large corporation that does not utilize this material to decorate their buildings.